-Pull Mechanism : The push mechanism is the process of packet delivery by a super-peers to connected clients.
-Inspired by the work conducted by Banerjee et al. (Banerjee et al., 2006), the push mechanism for PALMS-SP employs two simple techniques too.
+The push mechanism is the process of packet delivery by a super-peers to connected clients.
+Inspired by the work conducted by [1], the push mechanism for PALMS-SP employs two simple techniques too.
 In a nutshell, the push mechanism consists of a proactive component where data packets are pushed forward by super-peer to connected clients, and a reactive mechanism where packets are pushed forward based NACKs information received.

-In order to increase delivery ratio, each superpeer at the super-peers layer, proactively send data packets to connected ordinary peers.
+In order to increase delivery ratio, each super-peer at the super-peers layer, proactively send data packets to connected ordinary peers.
 The priority of data packets to be pushed is based on the least frequently used (LFU) policy.
-Due to the unreliability of the network link or a neighbor failure, some of the packets are lost during transmission.
+Moreover, due to the unreliability of the network link or a neighbor failure, some of the packets are lost during transmission.
 An overlay node can detect missing packet using gaps in the packet sequence numbers.
 This information is used to trigger NACK-based re-transmission through the next interval of push mechanism for the super-peer.
 Thus, with the help of the push mechanism, packets are pushed and received at the receiver nodes at a second time interval.
 A good selection strategy is required to distribute the packets.
-This is to ensure that each superpeer pushes packets that are not too close to the playout deadline and helps to reduce redundancy in push packets.
+This is to ensure that each super-peer pushes packets that are not too close to the playout deadline and helps to reduce redundancy in push packets.
 Push packets also take into account the NACK requests from connected nodes.
 The push algorithm is shown in Figure 6.

-For the push packet scheduling, in order to reduce redundancy, each super-peer tries to allocate packets that are least frequently used (LFU) into the Super-Peer Packet Map, SPPm to be pushed.
+For the push packet scheduling, each super-peer tries to allocate packets that are least frequently used (LFU) into the Super-Peer Packet Map, SPPm to be pushed.
 A Super-Peer Packet Map, SPPm consists of node id and packet sequence number.
-A simple roulette wheel selection scheme is applied for the next time interval for each super-peer to push the available packets.
+A simple roulette wheel selection scheme is applied for the next time interval for each super-peer to push the available segments.
 Packets with the highest time-stamp or least sent will be given higher priority to be allocated into the Super-Peer Packet Map, SPPm.
 Each super-peer keeps a counter of how many times each packet is sent.
 Packets with the least number of times sent will be chosen.
-In addition to that, packets that required re-transmission based on NACKs received will be allocated into the Super-peer Packet Map, SPPm.
+In addition to that, packets that required retransmission based on NACKs received will be allocated into the Super-peer Packet Map, SPPm.